PerfectMach1ne/PerfectMach1ne/README.md

 ## Things & technologies I have ever done anything with (and more or less knew what I was doing)

 ...of course none of those pretty labels are a guarantee of excellent competence or good skill in any of those things.
-C++, CSS and a few SQL servers are prime examples - there was probably one (1) time when I knew what I was doing whilst using those languages.
+C++, CSS and a few SQL servers are prime examples - there was probably one (1) time when I knew what I was doing whilst using those tools.
 And my "knew-what-i-was-doing-ness" of Git behaves like photons - sometimes I know how to use this tool, sometimes I magically stop knowing what I'm doing.

 ### Coding languages